Edit this page

 Now that we have the basic monorepo structure set up, let's add our first app.

-Before we create our app, we have to create the apps/ folder.
-This folder contains all separate apps or websites that belong to this monorepo.
-Inside this apps/ folder, we can create a subfolder that contains the React Native app.
+Before we create our app, we have to create the apps directory.
+This directory contains all separate apps or websites that belong to this monorepo.
+Inside this apps directory, we can create a sub-directory that contains the React Native app.

-If you have an existing app, you can copy all those files into a folder inside apps/.
+If you have an existing app, you can copy all those files into a directory inside apps.

 To configure a monorepo with Metro manually, there are two main changes: